-Pedestrians and Bicyclists Can Also Be Hazards.
-Walkers, joggers, and bicyclists may be on the road with their back to the traffic, so they can't see you.
+Walkers, joggers and bicyclists may be on the road with their back to the traffic, so they can't see you.
 Sometimes they wear portable stereos with headsets, so they can't hear you either.
 This can be dangerous.
 On rainy days, pedestrians may not see you because of hats or umbrellas.
 They may be hurrying to get out of the rain and may not pay attention to the traffic.

-Distractions.
+Distractions

 People who are distracted are hazards.
 Watch for where they are looking.
 If they are looking elsewhere, they can't see you.
 But be alert even when they are looking at you.
-They may believe that they have the right of way.
+They may believe that they have the right-of-way.

-Children.
+Children

 Children tend to act quickly without checking traffic.
+They may dart out unexpectedly from a side street or from between parked vehicles.
 Children playing with one another may not look for traffic and are a serious hazard.

-Talkers.
+Talkers

 Drivers or pedestrians talking to one another may not be paying close attention to the traffic.

+Workers

-Workers.
-People working on or near the roadway are a hazard clue.
-The work creates a distraction for other drivers and the workers themselves may not see you.
+People working on or near the roadway are a possible hazard.
+Their work creates a distraction for other drivers and the workers themselves may not see you.